yodaos-project/yoda.js/README.md

-# YodaOS Framework
+# YodaRT

-YodaOS Framework is the JavaScript layer in YodaOS.
+YodaRT is the JavaScript layer in YodaOS.
 It provides the main functionalities includes:

 - Getting and handling NLP request
 - Playing music and TTS